gretchenfrage/aqueduct/PEDAGOGY.md

 relative ordering between frames pertaining to chan 1 and chan 2 doesn't matter except that messages pertaining to chan 2 must occur after the chan 1 frame which creates chan 2.

+Things can get tricky when we combine these two concepts of channel creation and channel cancelling (or other things that cause messages never to be dequeued).
+Imagine that chan 1 was used to create chan 2, but then chan 1 was
+cancelled: